mhwgoo/fake_user_agent/README.md

 # Not using it takes less than 3s because of fetching data on the web each time.
 # By default tempfile is used, you can turn it off by:
 ua = user_agent(use_temfile=False)

+# If there is an async function needing a useragent in your script, don't put `user_agent()` in your async function, put it above

 # Remove tempfile
 rm_tempfile()